RedHatInsights/acs-ui/README.md

 ### Mocking

-In order to try mock data rather than real data from the Backend APIs, you can run the following commands in two separate terminals:
+In order to try mock data rather than real data from the Backend APIs, you can run the following command in a separate terminal:

 1. `npm run start:mock-server`

-This will run JSON Server, which is a nice tool for creating a fake REST API for prototyping and mocking
+This will run JSON Server, which is a nice tool for creating a fake REST API for prototyping and mocking.
+Once that server is running, you can continue with the steps outlined in the "Getting Started" section

-2. `npm run start:mock`

-This will start the Webpack Dev Server but redirect the API calls to the Mock REST API instead of the real Backend API

 ## Definitions